vibe-code-inc/pm-board-experiment/src/lib/drag_drop/drag_drop_manager.specs.md

    - Determines the closest item based on cursor Y position
    - Computes the exact position (before or after) for precise placement
    - Returns null for empty containers

+7. **createDragPreview**:
+   - Clones the dragged element to create a visual preview
+   - Applies the same styling but with semi-transparency
+   - Sets the preview to match exact dimensions of the original element
+   - Positions the preview to follow cursor movement
+   - Appends preview to document body to ensure it's above all other elements

+8. **updateDragPreviewPosition**:
+   - Follows cursor/touch position with the drag preview
+   - Offsets the preview to be centered on the cursor/pointer
+   - Ensures smooth movement during drag operations

+9. **removeDragPreview**:
+   - Removes the drag preview element from the DOM
+   - Cleans up any related resources
+   - Called when drag operation completes

+10. **Pointer Event Handlers**:
+    - **handlePointerDown**: Initiates drag operation for touch devices
+    - **handlePointerMove**: Updates drag preview position for touch devices
+    - **handlePointerUp**: Completes drag operation for touch devices
+    - All using pointer events for cross-device compatibility

 ### Precise Positioning Algorithm
 The manager implements a precise positioning algorithm that: